apanay20/Image-Stitching/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Panorama composition using SIFT Features and a custom implementaion of RANSAC algorithm (Random Sample Consensus).
+Panorama composition with multible images using SIFT Features and a custom implementaion of RANSAC algorithm (Random Sample Consensus).

 Author:
 * Andreas Panayiotou